subquery/documentation/docs/subquery_network/node_operators/indexers/migrate-to-mainnet.md

 # Migrate To Mainnet

-The SubQuery Network projects are currently running on the Polkadot network.
+The SubQuery Network projects are currently running on the Polygon network.
 The network will be migrated to the Base mainnet.
 This guide will help you prepare for the migration.

 ## How to Migrate